Gradient-Type Methods For Decentralized Optimization Problems With Polyak-{\L}ojasiewicz Condition Over Time-Varying Networks: Numerical experiments

+The results of the conducted experiments are represented in Figure \ref{fig_min_problem}.
+These results demonstrate the value of the objective function and the norm of its gradient at each generated point $x_k$ by algorithms as a function of iteration $k$.
+From Fig. \ref{fig_min_problem}, we can see how the proposed Algorithm \ref{alg:base_alg} outperformed DAccGD, and for a not sufficiently big number of iterations (namely $2000$) we can achieve a solution to the problem with high accuracy.

-The results of the conducted experiments are represented in Figures \ref{fig_loss_time}, \ref{functionals_for_exp}.
-These results demonstrate the value of the objective function $\phi$ and the norm of its gradient with respect to both variables at each points $(x_k, y_k)$ generated by algorithm as a function of iteration $k$, and the running time of the algorithm in seconds as a function of the number of nodes $n$.
+Also, for problem \eqref{robust_least_squares} with \eqref{functionals_for_exp}, we run Algorithm \ref{alg:base_alg_sp} with $d_x = 1000, d_y = 100$ and different values of $n$ (the number of components in \eqref{robust_least_squares}, which indicates the number of nodes in the graph).
+We take the zero matrices for the initialization of the algorithm.
+The matrices $A_i, B_i$ and vectors $y_{i,0}$, for each $i \in \{1,\ldots, n\} $ in \eqref{functionals_for_exp} are randomly generated from the standard normal distribution.
+We also choose the fixed step sizes $\gamma_x = \gamma_y = 10^{-3}, N_x = 10^4, N_y = 10$ (experimentally we see more than $10$ iterations, but there is not a remarkable difference) and $10$ steps in the consensus at each iteration of Algorithm \ref{alg:base_alg_sp}.
+The results of the conducted experiments, for problem \eqref{robust_least_squares} with \eqref{functionals_for_exp}, are represented in Figures \ref{fig_loss_time}, \ref{fig_grad_x_y}.
+These results demonstrate the value of the objective function $\phi$ and the norm of its gradient with respect to both variables at each point $(x_k, y_k)$ generated by the algorithm as a function of iteration $k$, and the running time of the algorithm in seconds as a function of the number of nodes $n$.

 From Fig. \ref{fig_loss_time} and Fig. \ref{fig_grad_x_y}, we can see the efficiency of the proposed Algorithm \ref{alg:base_alg_sp}, which provides a remarkable quality solution with respect to the value of the objective function and the norm of its gradient at each generated point each iteration.
-Also, we can see the effect of the number of nodes $n$, in the work of algorithm, where the quality of a solution is decrease when we increase (not strongly) the number of nodes.
+Also, we can see the effect of the number of nodes $n$, in the work of the algorithm, where the quality of a solution decreases when we increase (not strongly) the number of nodes.